-The following Compensation Discussion and Analysis describes the material elements of compensation earned in 2021 by each of the executive officers identified in the Summary Compensation Table below, who are referred to collectively as our "Named Executive Officers."
-Our Named Executive Officers with respect to 2021 were:
+The following information describes the material elements of compensation earned in 2022 by each of the executive officers identified in the Summary Compensation Table below, who are referred to collectively as our "Named Executive Officers."
+Our Named Executive Officers with respect to 2022 were:

-- Barry Quart, Pharm.D., Chairman and Chief Executive Officer; - John Poyhonen, President, Chief Commercial Officer; - Kimberly Manhard, Executive Vice President, Drug Development; - David Szekeres, Executive Vice President, Chief Operating Officer; and - Lisa Peraza, Vice President, Chief Accounting Officer.
+- · Barry Quart, Pharm.D., former Chief Executive Officer and former Chairman of the Board; - · Kimberly Manhard, Executive Vice President, Drug Development; and - · David Szekeres, Executive Vice President, Chief Operating Officer.

-These persons constitute our principal executive officer, our principal financial and accounting officer, and our only other executive officers, all serving during 2021.
-The 2021 compensation discussion provided below includes payments that were made in 2022 when such payments related to performance in 2021.
+These persons constituted our principal executive officer and our next two most highly compensated executive officers, all serving during 2022.
+The 2022 compensation information provided below includes payments that were made in 2023 when such payments related to performance in 2022.